bilgino/angularforddd/README.md

 In the second example, the domain logic is decoupled from the UI controller.
 Encapsulation protects the integrity of the model data.
 Keeping the model as independent as possible improves usability and allows easier refactoring.
 Neither domain state nor domain logic should be developed as part of UI controllers.

+Using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their integrity (invariants) is a common bad practice in frontend projects.
+Hence, building rich domain models is a major objective in object-oriented applications.
+In general, using rich domain models means more entities than business services.

+@TODO [text]
+@TODO [image]

 **» Mapper pattern**<br/>